Electrical Issues: Outdated Wiring and Overloaded Circuit Risks

 What is considered outdated wiring?

-Outdated wiring refers to electrical systems lacking modern safety standards, often found in homes over 10 years old.
+Outdated wiring refers to electrical systems lacking modern safety standards.
 Signs include frequently tripped circuit breakers, discolored outlets, and flickering lights.

 What are three warning signs of an overloaded electrical circuit?